-Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Site/facility specific targets and/or goals specific targets and/or goals monitored at the corporate level Goals are monitored at the corporate level level < Approach to setting water-related targets > To realize our "Environmental mission statement", We have issued a "Bridgestone Group's Long-term Environment Vision" for the year 2050 and have set a goal to be in balance with nature for 2050 and beyond.
-In order to achieve this goal, we have set our quantitative company-wide 2020 target for the reduction of water withdrawal, and have continued to monitor the result.
-We achieved the target ahead of schedule in 2017, and have achieved further reductions since then, we missed the target in 2020 due to worsening of the intensity as a result of a significant decrease in production volume due to COVID-19.
-Since water is the geographically uneven distributed resource, in setting by the 2020 target, each business set its own individual target taking into account local situations and characteristics of each business first of all.
-After that, we set the company-wide target.
-In setting Milestone 2030, we focused on water stress areas in particular, "Execute water stewardship plan at manufacturing facilities in water stress areas by 2030" was positioned as a Focused target, and the following two are the Key actions.
-1. Create and implement water stewardship plans based on Water Stewardship Policy (policies related to the responsible use of water), 2.
+targets Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 and goals Business level specific targets and/or nonitored at the corporate level Goals are monitored at the corporate level < Approach to setting water-related targets > To realize our "Environmental mission statement", we have issued a "Bridgestone Group's Long-term Environment Vision" for the year 2050 and have set a goal to be in balance with nature for 2050 and beyond.
+We see "water" as one key element in achieving this goal.
+Given the fact that water is geographically an unevenly distributed resource and that water-related issues differ from region to region, we have analyzed water stress areas using "Aqueduct" and developed our company-wide 2030 target for the reduction of water withdrawal, "Milestone 2030" in 2020, which focus on water stress areas in particular.
+"Execute water stewardship plans thaed on Water Stewardship Policy (policies related to the responsible use of water), 2.
 Continuous improvement (1) of water withdrawal intensity.
-1: Continuous improvement is ongoing efforts to improve environmental performance year by year (such as 1% improvement) thorough PDCA cycle. < Approach to monitoring water-related targets > Every year until 2020, we have been monitoring our performance against site specific, business level specific targets and company-wide target to help drive further reduction activities.
+1: Continuous improvement is ongoing efforts to improve environmental performance year by year (such as 1% improvement) thorough PDCA cycle. < Approach to monitoring water-related targets > For facilities located in water stress areas, in environmental function regularly high water stress, targets are as the evelopment of Water Stewardship Plans and supports the development of the mas necessary.
+For facilities that are judged to have particularly high water stress, targets are set in each Water Stewardship Plan, and the progress of the Plans are continuous improvement at facilities outside of water stress areas at the site/facility level, business level, and company-wide level to help drive further water withdrawal reduction activities.
 We believe that this goal & target, and efforts towards them will definitely contribute to SDGs' Goal 6, "Ensure availability and sustainable management of water and sanitation for all".